FAQs

 Who is eligible for the Free Degree Promise?

-All members of the Vermont high school classes of 2024-2026 are eligible to benefit; in other words, all students in Vermont who are currently in tenth and eleventh grade are eligible.
+All members of the Vermont high school classes of 2025 and 2026 are eligible to benefit; in other words, all students in Vermont who are currently in tenth and eleventh grade are eligible.

 Students must have completed a minimum of 20 college credits by the end of the Early College year to be eligible.